DoronGeyer/TTH-unit-4-oojs-project/README.md

  Keyboard buttons grow by 1.4 on Hover and have a color border Keyboard buttons font-weight increases with growth effect.
  Custom sounds added for win/lose and key press.
- Hidden letter has a fade-in effect using a class (attributed to CSS-tricks);
+ Hidden letters have a fade-in effect using a class (attributed to CSS-tricks);
- Custom colors scheme using analagous colors.
+ Custom colors using analagous colors.